Rebecca Wilcox: Career

-Wilcox started as a television researcher, and then became an assistant producer on programmes such as ITV's Hell's Kitchen, and Cops with Cameras, along with Five's Trust Me - I'm A Holiday Rep.
+Wilcox started as a television researcher, and then became an assistant producer on programmes such as ITV's Hell's Kitchen, and Cops with Cameras, along with Five's Trust Me – I'm A Holiday Rep.

 She was first seen on camera as an undercover reporter on BBC Three's six-part series Conning the Conmen, and then supporting Gok Wan on Channel 4's How to Look Good Naked.
-In autumn 2007, Wilcox presented a biography on the British Formula One superstar Lewis Hamilton entitled Lewis Hamilton: Billion Dollar Man for BBC Three, which was later broadcast on BBC One.
+In autumn 2007, Wilcox presented a biography on the British Formula One superstar Lewis Hamilton, Lewis Hamilton: Billion Dollar Man for BBC Three, which was later broadcast on BBC One.

 In April 2009, she co-presented BBC Three's experimental series My Life as an Animal with Terry Nutkins.
-In July 2009, Wilcox appeared in a one-off, hour-long documentary aired on BBC Three entitled Mischief: Britain's Embarrassing Emissions.
+In July 2009, Wilcox appeared in a one-off, hour-long documentary aired on BBC Three, Mischief: Britain's Embarrassing Emissions.
 She is currently a presenter on Watchdog and Your Money, Their Tricks.

 Personal life

-In September 2009, Wilcox married auditor James 'Jim' Moss.
+In September 2009, Wilcox married auditor James "Jim" Moss.
 The couple live in London with their two sons.